TatianaAndreeva/emlid-docs/docs/reach/common/reachview3/countries/latvia.md

 ### Coordinate System

-Choose a coordinate system based on `LKS92` datum (such as `LKS92 / Latvia TM`).
+Choose a coordinate system based on the `LKS92` datum (such as `LKS92 / Latvia TM`).

 ### Vertical Datum

-Choose one of the available vertical datums: `Latvia 2000 height`.
+Choose the `Latvia 2000 height` vertical datum.

-The following geoids can be used to perform the transformation: `LV_14`.
+The `LV_14` geoid is used to perform the transformation.

 !!! note ""
-	Consider `Latvia 2000 height` vertical datum as `LAS-2000,5 height` in this case.
+	Consider the `Latvia 2000 height` vertical datum as `LAS-2000,5 height` in this case.

 ## Base Setup

 Your base or NTRIP service should be in `LKS92`.

 !!! note ""
-	`LKS92` datum is a national realization of `ETRS89`.
+	The `LKS92` datum is a national realization of `ETRS89`.

-When setting up a base station on a benchmark, enter `LKS92` geographic coordinates (lat/long) and ellipsoidal height in the ReachView 3 *Settings* ⇒ *Base mode* tab.
+When setting up a base station on a benchmark, enter `LKS92` geographic coordinates (lat/long) and ellipsoidal height in the ReachView 3 *Settings / Base mode*.